-Cultural messages run deep and are often unconsciously affect our libido.
+Cultural messages run deep and often unconsciously affect our libido.

 They can also limit our enjoyment and ability to understand our bodies and communicate effectively with our partners.
 The messages that we receive about sex, our bodies and pleasure from culture, media, and our childhoods can make a huge impact on our sex lives.

-We are sorely miseducated and undereducated about our bodies and sex drives.
+We are sorely miseducated and undereducated about our body and sex drive.

 Women must feel emotionally and physically safe with their partners to want and enjoy sex.